 So back to the original question – why did I decide to moderate?
 For me, it wasn’t about the alcohol.
 It was about my strength of mind, emotional growth and sense of responsibility.
 When I was a binger, I admired my friends who could have one glass and go home or who could dance without being staggeringly drunk.
 But now I was this new, confident person who knew herself and loved herself – so I started thinking “maybe that’s just what everyone else already is?
 That’s why other people can moderate, right?”
 I felt like an occasional drink and mindful approach to drinking was not impossible for me, and that it was just part of my journey – and along with many other life stages that were coming, such as a complete change of career, this would be something I would try.
 I knew I wasn’t going to go back to Garlic & Shots and drink everything on the menu.
 I drank only shandy for the first six months of my new found “moderation” and more often than not I wouldn’t drink at all.
 I was always alert – waiting for that devil on my shoulder to try to seduce me into something else.
 But it didn’t happen.
 I was content – and even that one time that I drank enough shandy to make me feel a little tipsy (and surprisingly didn’t wet myself) – it didn’t provoke any kind of desire in me to get wasted.

 My journey with moderation has shifted and evolved in the last couple of years and I have some tough rules.
 I never drink for confidence, I never drink because I’m sad, or angry, or hormonal, or to fit in, or when I’m alone.
 I always eat first and I always down water.
-I never drink shots, and I never touch white or rosé wine.
-I can now have one or two glasses of red or a long cocktail.
+I tend to stick to beers and ciders of the low to mid-strength variety.
+I don’t drink shots, and I don’t touch white or rosé wine.
+I can now have a couple of glasses of red or a couple of cocktails.
 I stick to two if it’s a stronger drink and three or four if it’s weaker.
 I like how certain drinks taste, and I like how they feel.
 More than anything, though, I love that I am able to choose.